postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

-# Production data
+# Distributed Training

-Our previous guides covered how to use PostgresML with toy datasets.
-This section will cover different ways to use real production data.
-Depending on the size of your dataset and its change frequency, some methods below could be better than others.
+Depending on the size of your dataset and its change frequency, you may want to offload training (or inference) to secondary PostgreSQL servers to avoid excessive load on your primary.
+We've outlined several of the built-in mechanisms below to help distribute the load.

 ## pg_dump (< 10GB)